Teasotea/TextSummarization/README.md

-# Abstractive Text Summarization
+# *Abstractive Text Summarization* for psychological session notes
-For Psycological Session Notes

 ## Task
-The task was to generate a summary of given text in the form of key message bullet points.
-Allow the user to select how many bullet points to display (at least from 3 to 7 bullet points) and adjust the length of them.
+The task was to generate a summary of the given text in the form of key message bullet points.
+Allow the user to select how many bullets points to display (at least 3 to 7 bullet points) and adjust the length of them.

 ## Text Ranking and Paraphrasing Approach Details
  1) Preprocess text: remove stop words, words-parasites, numbers, punctuation, and symbols
  2) Build Vector Representations of sentences with SentenceTransformer `Distiluse-base-multilingual-cased`
- 3) Build similarity matrix (using cosine similarity) and rank sentences by their importance in the context
+ 3) Build a similarity matrix (using cosine similarity) and rank sentences by their importance in the context
  4) Use Paraphrasing Transformer Models to make sentences more readable for the end-user:
  `rugpt3large_based_on_gpt2` and `RUT5-base-paraphraser`.
 Choose the last one, because it shows the best performance
  5) Visualise and compare results with human-made summaries, which could be found here:  ([nbviewer](https://raw.githubusercontent.com/Teasotea/textSummarization/main/data/evaluation_summary_all.txt)) with ROUGE metric